slalom-ubc-mds/Power-Price-Prediction/Proposal_files/Proposal.md

 # Explanatory Data Analysis
 ## Data Science Techniques
 ## Timeline
 The project timeline is designed to ensure timely delivery.
-The first two weeks are allocated for proposal preparation, problem and data understanding, and initial analysis.
-The last two weeks are reserved for model refinement, bug fixing, presentation creation, and report finalization.
-The primary workload will be during the four middle weeks, where focus will be on feature engineering, model design and evaluation, data visualization, and dashboard development.
-Week 7 and 8 are reserved for product deployment and ensuring readiness for implementation by targeted audiences.
+The first two weeks are allocated for proposal preparation, problem and data understanding, and initial EDA analysis.
+The primary workload will be during the four middle weeks, where focus will be on extended EDA analyses, feature engineering, model design and evaluation, data visualization, and dashboard development.
+Week 7 is reserved for product deployment, model refinement, bug fixing, and report finalization.
+Finally, week 8 is for wraping up, creating presentation and ensuring readiness for implementation by targeted audiences.
 ![Timeline](timeline.png)